wp-plugins/clobber-spam-users/readme.txt

 Tags: spam, spam posts, delete users
 Requires at least: 3.0.0
 Tested up to: 3.4.2
-Stable tag: 0.121013
+Stable tag: 0.121015

-This plugin makes it easy to delete spam posts submitted to your website by creating a dashboard called "Clobber Spam" under your Users menu.
+This plugin makes it easy to delete spam posts submitted to your website by creating a dashboard called "Clobber Spam" in your Users menu.

 == Description ==